by Tim Gilmore, 6/11/2021

 She worked in the Children’s Department, back of the library.
 I worked mostly at the front circulation desk.
 I’d stack paperback Harlequin romance novels in the back and roll them out to the reading room floor, so the same women who’d checked them out several times already could rent them again.
 She’d occasionally float, if her work finished up early, like some witchy ethereal figment from her lair to ours, and talk with us at the end of the day, afternoon dimming toward evening.

 She said things about which colleges she’d sent her applications that I didn’t understand.
-She was graduating Douglass Anderson School of the Arts, nationally ranked, and I, Nathan Bedford Forrest, post-suburban slum school just more black than redneck, named for an early leader of the Ku Klux Klan.
+She was graduating Douglass Anderson School of the Arts, nationally ranked, and I, Nathan Bedford Forrest, a run-down post-suburban school just more black than redneck, named for an early leader of the Ku Klux Klan.

 A lot of the D.A. kids were picking senior quotes for the yearbook from Ginsberg that year, she said.
 I’d read “Howl.”
 I could quote the line that’s meant so much to me much of my life: “with the absolute heart of the poem of life butchered out of their own bodies good to eat a thousand years.”
 That line, I’d understood, defined art.